Everything you need to know

 Yes, there is a few areas that have been restricted for safety reasons, these are clearly marked out around circuit.

 Where is the best spot to watch?

 If you are coming to spectate for the first time, we would advise you have a walk around the circuit and see for yourself.

 Is the hill as bad as everyone says it is?

-37. Can you recommend somewhere to eat in Scarborough?
+Can you recommend anywhere to stay and / or eat in Scarborough?